sdcondon/FlUnit/README.md

 }
 ```

-### Test Results
+### Test Execution & Results

+If you've included a reference to the VSTest adapter, the Visual Studio IDE and `dotnet test` should both be able to find and run the tests.

 With the VSTest adapter:
 * Tests are named for the name of the property.
 * Tests with multiple cases or multiple assertions give one result per test case per assertion.
-For now (configurability coming soon, though this is likely to remain the default), the label of each result depends on the multiplicity of cases and assertions:
+It is possible to override this logic with a configuration setting, but by default the label of each result depends on the multiplicity of cases and assertions, as follows:
   * With a single case and multiple assertions, the result label is the description of the assertion.
   * With multiple cases each with a single assertion, the result label is the ToString of the case (which when there are multiple given clauses, is a value tuple of each)
   * With multiple cases each with a multiple assertions, the result label is "\{assertion description\} for test case \{case ToString\}", like this:
     ![Visual Studio Test Result Example](docs/VSTestResultExample.png)
+* The duration reported for each result is the time taken for the `When` clause (and only the `When` clause) to execute.
+Configurability of this behaviour is on the list for v1.1.

 ### Where Next?